roman-milk/roman-milk.github.io/fit-vs-fat.md

  To this end, I learned to be more closely guarded in my feelings.
 I stopped lashing out and began to internalize my feelings.
 My parents seemed happier with this perceived 'progress', which gave me more freedom.

  Nothing restricted my movements.
 No one held me back.
 I freely pursued my desires at the expense of those around me.
 Emotional attachment was a weakness I did not possess.
-Report_Story #3